-Assessment Item with hurdle % needed to meet hurdle Is additional assessment available if student does not meet hurdle requirement If additional assessment is available, explain what type Final theory exam 50% Yes Supplementary examination Participation in the practical classes is compulsory Satisfactory completion of all practicals Students missing more than two practical classes will fail the course.
-Unless they can provide signed medical certificates in line with University policy.
+Assessment Item with hurdle % needed to meet hurdle Is additional assessment available if student does not meet hurdle requirement If additional assessment is available, explain what type Participation in the practical clinical skills based learning classes is compulsory Satisfactory completion of all practical clinical skills based learning classes Students missing more than two practical clinical skills based learning classes will fail the course unless they can provide signed medical certificates in line with University policy.
 Remedial practicals will be offered where reasonably possible.
 In many cases, practical classes require the time-consuming creation of resources and may be impractical to reproduce for small student groups.
-If one or two classes are missed students will be required to complete alternate activities, devised by the Course Coordinator, in order to achieve and demonstrate the skills involved in the missed class.
+If one or two classes are missed students must make arrangements with staff to complete alternate activities, devised by the Course Coordinator, in order to achieve and demonstrate the skills involved in the missed class.

 SubmissionIf an extension is not applied for, or not granted, then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending